 The high performance fuel-sipper comes at a cost however, with the E 300 BlueTec Hybrid retailing in New Zealand from $139,290.

-I believe we need more hybrid vehicles that are actually affordable by the public rather than high-end cars that most people would not be able to afford.
-I think to spend that amount of money on a car, the driving fun and performance should be significantly more than what I can see currently.
+I believe we need more hybrid that are actually affordable by the public rather than high-end cars that most people would not be able to afford.
+I think to spend that amount of money on a car, the driving and performance should be significantly more than what I can see currently.

 via Mercedes drives from Africa to England on single tank – Motoring – NZ Herald News.